Bart's Comet: Plot

 After Bart sabotages Principal Skinner's weather balloon, Skinner punishes him by making him arrive in the schoolyard at 4:30 a.m. to be his amateur astronomy assistant.
 Whilst Skinner is distracted by retrieving the weather balloon, Bart accidentally locates a comet, which scientists soon discover is headed straight for Springfield.
 Professor Frink plans to launch a missile at the comet, exploding it before it touches the ground.
 Instead, the missile undershoots the comet and destroys the only bridge out of town.
 An evacuation of the town is voted down in Congress due to the addition of a poison pill amendment to the enabling legislation.

-Homer decides his family should stay in Ned Flanders's bomb shelter; anticipating this scenario, Flanders has constructed a shelter large enough for several people.
+Homer decides his family should stay in Ned Flanders's bomb shelter; anticipating this scenario, Ned has constructed a shelter large enough for several people.
 Other townspeople soon arrive, crowding the shelter until Homer is unable to close the door.
-Because everyone else thinks they deserve to live, Flanders is expelled from his own shelter.
+Because everyone else thinks they deserve to live, Ned is expelled from his own shelter.

 Eventually, Homer feels guilty and leaves the shelter, followed by the other townspeople.
-Everyone joins Flanders on a hill, joining in with his singing while awaiting death from the comet.
+Everyone joins Ned on a hill, joining in with his singing while awaiting death from the comet.
 As it enters the Earth's atmosphere, the comet burns up in the thick layer of pollution over Springfield.
 When it touches down, all that remains is a meteorite the size of a Chihuahua's head.
 Only the shelter and the weather balloon are destroyed, leaving the rest of the town untouched.
 The townspeople band together to burn down the observatory so "it will never happen again".
 With Homer having accurately predicted the comet's fate earlier, he, Bart and Lisa huddle together in fear.